-more and stay sane while you're at it.
-We've got

-- Next time a contract comes up for renewal broadband, gas or power - threaten to go to another provider.
-Lots of companies only bring out the big discounts when you say you're leaving ... so tell 'em! - If you buy bottled water because it's convenient, you're fleecing yourself: refilling a bottle from the tap does the job for nowt!
-Don't be afraid to ask for free tap water when you're eating out too. - Paying in advance can reap big savings, from all-u-canwatch cinema passes to bus and train season tickets.
-Just make sure your budget can cope with regular or chunky costs! - Go freegan once a week.
+SECRET SAUCE You can't always avoid unexpected costs - but savings can get things back on track sooner.
+Once you get the hoarding habit, keep going, even if it's pennies at first.
+The smart money's in savings, interest is like fertiliser for your funds, and the longer you save, the bigger the pay-off.
+Go forthand multiply!
+BREAKING EVEN Ending term skint doesn't have to be inevitable: you just have to find ways to spend less, save more and stay sane while you're at it.
+We've got seven tips to get you started. - Rustle up some mates and run a Come Dine With Me cookery contest.
+Set a budget for ingredients, stick a few quid in the pot for winnings, then sit back and watch everyone come over all MasterChef.
+The tasty bit: a week's worth of dinners for the work of one. - Next time a contract comes up for renewal broadband, gas or power - threaten to go to another provider.
+Lots of companies only bring out the big discounts when you say you're leaving ... so tell 'em!
+If you buy bottled water because it's convenient, you're fleecing yourself: refilling a bottle from the tap does the job for nowt!
+Don't be afraid to ask for free tap water when you're eating out too.
+04 05 Paying in advance can reap big savings, from all-u-canwatch cinema passes to bus and train season tickets.
+Just make sure your budget can cope with regular or chunky costs!
+Go freegan once a week.
 Plan ahead so you've got enough food to get by, then put your cash and cards away and find free alternatives for everything else.
-Don't just hibernate on freebie day: there's more kudos (and bigger savings) in living large for less. - Have a one-in, one-out policy for clothes and gadgets: sell an item you already have in the wardrobe/cupboard and put the cash towards new gear.
+Don't just hibernate on freebie day: there's more kudos (and bigger savings) in living large for less.
+Have a one-in, one-out policy for clothes and gadgets: sell an item you already have in the wardrobe/cupboard and put the cash towards new gear.
 Keeps down clutter as well as costs!
-You can also raid charity shops or discount websites/apps like Student Beans or UNiDays. - Upgrade your phone every year on a pay monthly contract and you'll pay way more than it's worth.
+You can also raid charity shops or discount websites/apps like Student Beans or UNiDays.
+Upgrade your phone every year on a pay monthly contract and you'll pay way more than it's worth.
 If it ain't broke, shop around for a sim-only deal instead.